MileHacker Logo

 Sea Kayaking with Seals

 Paddle a sea kayak close to the Kaikoura Peninsula, observing New Zealand fur seals, various seabirds, and other marine life from a water-level perspective.
-A peaceful and intimate way to connect with the local environment.
+A peaceful and intimate way to engage with the local environment.
 No prior kayaking experience needed, as guides give instruction.
 Some physical exertion is for paddling.
 Kaikoura Kayaks and Coastal Pacific Kayaking feature guided tours.

 Land-Based Adventures

 • Hiking & Trekking: Kaikoura Peninsula Walkway offers easy to moderate difficulty (3-4 hours full loop), with stunning coastal views and seal sightings.
-Mount Fyffe Track has moderate to difficult challenges (8-10 hours return to summit) for panoramic views of the entire Kaikoura region.
+Mount Fyffe Track has moderate to difficult challenges (8-10 hours come back to summit) for panoramic views of the entire Kaikoura region.
 Mount Fyffe needs good fitness, proper gear, and careful preparation.

 • Explore more activities and book tickets via GetYourGuide.